benjajaja/ratatui-image/README.md

 TUI from overwriting the image area, even with blank characters.
 Other protocols, like Kitty, are essentially stateful, but at least provide a way to re-render an image that has been loaded, at a different or same position.
+Since we have the font-size in pixels, we can precisely map the characters/cells/rows-columns that will be covered by the image and skip drawing over the image.

 ## Quick start
 ```rust